ARPA-Network/ARPA-Network-AVS-Monitoring/docs/setup-instructions.md

 ### Step 4: Access Grafana

-Go to loacalhost:3000
+Go to localhost:3000
 Default login credentials are "admin:admin".
 These should be changed the first time you log in.
 Wait for 30 seconds.
-You should be able to see data in Grafana (http://localhost:3000/d/dkg_dashboard/arpa-network-dashboard?orgId=1&refresh=30s).
+You should be able to see the data in Grafana (http://localhost:3000/d/dkg_dashboard/arpa-network-dashboard?orgId=1&refresh=30s).

 Example should look like ![dashboard example](./pictures/dashboard-example.png "dashboard example")